rayid-mojumder/rayid-mojumder.github.io/_projects/1_project.md

 		/
     ```

 Now, let's see some of the outputs.
-First, the scf and band outputs for the considered gemranene/2D-AlP hetero-bilayer is provided below:
+First, the scf and band outputs for the considered gemranene/2D-AlP hetero-bilayer is provided below. <br>
+To view image in full size => <b><i>Open image in a new tab</i></b>

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">